appscode/blog/content/post/kubedb-v2024.4.27/index.md

 ## Pgpool

-In this release, we are having `TLS support for Pgpool`.
+In this release, we are introducing `TLS support for Pgpool`.
 To configure TLS/SSL in Pgpool, KubeDB uses cert-manager to issue certificates.
 So, first you have to make sure that the cluster has cert-manager installed.
 To install cert-manager in your cluster following steps [here](https://cert-manager.io/docs/installation/kubernetes/).

 To issue a certificate, the following cr of cert-manager is used:

 `Issuer/ClusterIssuer`: Issuers and ClusterIssuers represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
-All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.
+All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to serve the request.
 You can learn more details [here](https://cert-manager.io/docs/concepts/issuer/).

 `Certificate`: cert-manager has the concept of Certificates that define the desired `x509 certificate` which will be renewed and kept up to date.
 You can learn more details [here](https://cert-manager.io/docs/concepts/certificate/).